marp-team/marp-core/themes/README.md

 - `true`: Enable all features.
 - `fittingHeader`: Enable fitting header.
-- `math`: Enable scaling for math block.
+- `math`: Enable scaling for KaTeX math block. _Please note that MathJax math block always will apply auto scaling down._
 - `code`: Enable scaling for code block.

 Through separating by comma, it can select multiple keywords for individual features.